 Which-Top Level Domain?

 If you’re looking for a website address for a new business, you might like to go for a top-level domain (TLD) that matches your geography - called a country-code top-level domain (ccTLD).
-Like .us, .ca, .uk, .it, .es or .fr.
+Like .uk, .us, .scot, .wales or .it.
 Or even more local, like .london.

 Whether your new site is for a business or hobby, there are over 400 to choose from, so you’re likely to find a TLD that covers your products or services.

 Registering a name for your site shouldn’t be done in haste.
 It will be central to your identity, whether that’s for a small business, startup or your own personal brand.
 If your project is a success, then you could be using it for many years to come.

 It may only take seconds to purchase a domain from 20i today, but here are some things to consider before you buy:

 Word of mouth is still one of the best ways to get leads and recommendations.
 So make sure that it can be said easily, or if it does need to be spelled-out, keep it short.